-Asus is using its 30th anniversary to celebrate the release of a number of innovative computing products at Computex, a few of which come with the company’s own take on dual-screen computing.
-In addition to refreshing a few popular lines of notebooks, like the VivoBook and Zenbook lines, the star of Asus’ Computex release is the new ZenBook Pro Duo, which takes the ScreenPad concept on last year’s ZenBook Pro 15 even further.
+Asus used its 30th anniversary to celebrate the release of a number of innovative computing products at Computex, a few of which come with the company’s own take on dual-screen computing.
+Asus refreshed a few popular notebooks lines, like the VivoBook and Zenbook, but the star of the show was the new ZenBook Pro Duo, which takes the ScreenPad concept on last year’s ZenBook Pro 15 even further.

 Cloaked in a durable aluminum shell with a near bezel-less 15.6-inch touch-enabled 4K OLED HDR NanoEdge display, the ZenBook Pro Duo is designed with content creators in mind.
 The display can reproduce 100 percent of the DCI-P3 color space, making it an excellent alternative for professionals looking to switch over from Apple’s larger MacBook Pro, and the panel is rated with a 100,000:1 contrast ratio.